Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Data and Simulation Samples for Supernova Data Stream

 As shown in figure~\ref{fig:flipbit} (left), the ADC values at points A1 and A2 of the ROI waveform correspond to bit-flips occurring in opposite directions.
 To correct positive bit-flips as the one at A1, the ADC value at A1 ($ADC_i$) is compared with the immediately preceding ADC value (at B1).
 If the difference between $ADC_{i}-ADC_{i-1}$ is greater than $50$~ADC counts, the nearest power of two to the difference is subtracted from the ADC value at A1.
 Similarly, to correct for a bit-flip in the opposite direction (as the one in A2), the ADC value at A2 is compared with the previous value (B2).
 If the difference $ADC_{i}-ADC_{i-1}$ is less than $-50$, the nearest power of two to the difference is added to the ADC value at A2.
 This check is performed on all successive ADC values within an ROI.
 After this first iteration, the difference between the current and previous ADC values is checked again.
 If the difference between $ADC_{i}-ADC_{i-1}$ is greater than $16$~ADC counts or less than $-16$~ADC counts, the same procedure described above is applied to further correct the ADC value.
 After applying these corrections, the resulting waveform is shown in figure~\ref{fig:flipbit} (right).

 The threshold value of $50$ was chosen empirically to balance sensitivity to true bit-flips against noise fluctuations; smaller thresholds tend to overcorrect noise, while higher thresholds can miss smaller-amplitude flips.
 While the algorithm relies only on the preceding ADC value, incorporating both neighboring samples (before and after) could, in principle, improve robustness.
-However, the current approach was found sufficient for the SN data, as the remaining uncorrected cases, such as the small bit-flip near timetick $\approx3157$ in figure~\ref{fig:flipbit}, have negligible impact on subsequent analysis.
+However, the current approach was found to be sufficient for the SN data, as the remaining uncorrected cases, such as the small bit-flip near timetick $3157$ in figure~\ref{fig:flipbit}, have a very small impact on subsequent analysis~\cite{ubsn_2021}.

 \item \textbf{Baseline subtraction:} The next step involved subtracting the baseline from the ROI waveforms.
 During MicroBooNE SN commissioning, the baseline was measured independently for each TPC channel and used as a configuration parameter in the firmware zero-suppression algorithm used for subsequent SN runs.
 These configured baseline values, shown in figure~\ref{fig:baseline} as a function of collection channel number, remained stable over the course of MicroBooNE operations.
 As such, these same values were used to extract baseline-subtracted ROIs, before extracting TP information.
 Baseline-subtraction is desirable in order to improve signal to background discrimination using TP information such as maximum ADC amplitude and integrated charge.